stripe/rainier/docs/intro.md

 * [Priors and Random Variables](priors.md)

-This introduces the `Real` type and shows you how to construct random variables from prior distributions.
+This introduces the `Distribution` and `Real` types and shows you how to construct random variables from prior distributions.

 * [Likelihoods and Observations](likelihoods.md)